This is an IN-PERSON CLASS.

-In this 5-day class students will learn basic woodworking skills such as milling rough sawn lumber and how to cut simple joinery with the appropriate tools to build a stool that we will later cover with the classic mid-century-modern technique of Danish paper cord weaving.
+In this 5-day class students will learn basic woodworking skills such as milling rough sawn lumber and how to cut bridle joints and mortise and tenon joinery to build a stool that we will later cover with the classic mid-century-modern technique of Danish paper cord weaving.

 Open to all skill levels.